-- 1) The Members Register will remain closed from 21 October 2021 to 28 October 2021 (both days inclusive).
+- The Members Register will remain closed from 21 October 2022 to 28 October 2022 (both days inclusive).
 Transfers received at Corplink (Pvt.)
-Limited, Wings Arcade, 1-K, Commercial Model Town, Lahore, the Registrar and Shares Transfer Office of the Company, by the close of business on 20 October, 2021 will be treated in time for the purpose of Annual General Meeting. - 2) A member eligible to attend and vote at the meeting may appoint another member as proxy to attend and vote in the meeting.
-Proxies in order to be effective must be received by the company not later than 48 hours before the time for holding the meeting. - In order to be valid, an instrument of proxy and the power of attorney or other authority (if any) under which it is signed, or a notarially certified copy of such power of attorney, must be deposited at the Company's Registered Office, First Capital House, 96-B/1, M.M.
-Alam Road, Gulberg-III, Lahore, not less than 48 hours before the time of the meeting. - 4) Pursuant to the provisions of the Companies Act, 2017, the shareholders residing in a city and holding at least 10% of the total paid up share capital may demand the Company to provide the facility of video-link for participating in the meeting.
+Limited, Wings Arcade, 1-K, Commercial Model Town, Lahore, the Registrar and Shares Transfer Office of the Company, by the close of business on 20 October 2022 will be treated in time for the purpose of Annual General Meeting. - 2) A member eligible to attend and vote at the meeting may appoint another member as proxy to attend and vote in the meeting.
+Proxies in order to be effective must be received by the company not later than 48 hours before the time for holding the meeting. - 3) In order to be valid, an instrument of proxy and the power of attorney or other authority (if any) under which it is signed, or a notarially certified copy of such power of attorney, must be deposited at the Company's Registered Office, First Capital House, 96-B-1, M.M.
+Alam Road, Gulberg-III Lahore, not less than 48 hours before the time of the meeting. - 4) Pursuant to Companies (Postal Ballot) Regulations, 2018, the shareholders will be allowed to exercise their right to vote through postal ballot for election of directors - 5) Pursuant to the provisions of the Companies Act, 2017, the shareholders residing in a city and holding at least 10% of the total paid up share capital may demand the Company to provide the facility of video-link for participating in the meeting.